‘World’s Sexiest Nurse’ Lauren Drain Has Some ‘Fun’ In A Red, White & Blue Bikini In Throwback Post

 “Brave and beautiful,” one fan gushed, along with three red hearts.

-“Gorgeous,” seconded another, with two apple emoji.
+“Gorgeous,” seconded another, adding two apple emoji.

-“So very beautiful,” added a third.
+“So very beautiful,” added a third follower.

 View this post on Instagram